Nossiac/mtk-openwrt-feeds/README.md

 ### mtk-luci-plugin

-This is a plugin for LuCI web interface, which manipulate MTK's proprietary drivers by reading/writing its profile directly.
+This is a plugin for LuCI web interface, which manipulates MTK's proprietary drivers by reading/writing its profile directly.
 It does not use uci, so "/etc/config/wireless" is left untouched.

-To use this, you should install LuCI first:
+To use it, you should install LuCI first:

 	scripts/feeds update
 	scripts/feeds install luci